mattrussi/gitlab-com-runbooks/docs/ci-runners/service-ci-runners.md

 #### Investigation

-To translate these namespace ids into namespace names and URLs, you can (a) run `/chatops run namespace <id>`, (b) query the Rails console, or (c) query the Postgres database directly.
+To translate these namespace ids into namespace names and URLs, you can (a) run `/chatops run namespace find <id>`, (b) query the Rails console, or (c) query the Postgres database directly.

 ##### Option A: ChatOps command

 The easiest way is to use this ChatOps command in Slack to lookup the namespace name:

 ```
-/chatops run namespace <namespace_id>
+/chatops run namespace find <namespace_id>
 ```

 ##### Option B: Database query